asn10038/AI_HW/HW_1/WrittenPortion.md

    * The environment is deterministic because the agent can always know the outcome of an action.
 Either a move to an adjacent square will succeed or it will not because another agent already occupies the square, either way the agent knows the outcome of each action.

  c) episodic or sequential
- * The environment is episodic since previous decisions are not considered when making the next action.
+ * The environment is episodic since previous decisions don't effect the current decision.

  d) static or dynamic
 * The environment is static since the environment does not change while the agent makes a decision.